rwndy/course-web-fullstack/README.md

 ## [Compact Syllabus](./SYLLABUS.md)

+The compact syllabus hints about the program agenda.

 ## [Compact Checklist](./CHECKLIST.md)

-The compact schedule contains list of materials that must be covered in 8 weeks.
+The compact checklist contains list of materials that must be covered in 8 weeks.